Flux trapping in NbTiN strips: Introduction

 \section{Introduction}

-Understanding and characterizing the behavior of vortices in fabricated superconducting structures is important for a range of applications including superconducting digital circuits (SDCs), on-chip resonators in superconducting quantum information devices, and detectors for radiation across a wide range of wavelengths.
-In thin-film superconductors pinned or trapped vortices are typically present even at very low fields.
-However, in finite-sized structures, the energy landscape for vortices is altered due to the presence of edges, leading to behavior that deviates from that observed in continuous films.
-For example, the threshold field required for the first vortex to enter and the spatial distribution of subsequent vortices depend not only on pinning sites and the intrinsic properties of the superconductor but also on the geometry of the structure.
-A superconducting strip serves as a simple technologically-relevant example for studying these effects.
+Understanding and characterizing vortex behavior in fabricated superconducting structures is essential for applications such as superconducting digital circuits (SDCs) \cite{mukhanov2011}, on-chip resonators \cite{song2025}, superconducting quantum information devices \cite{bahrami_vortex_2026}, and radiation detectors across a wide range of wavelengths \cite{Ohkubo_Suzuki_Tanabe_Pressler_Ukibe_2002}.
+In thin-film superconductors, vortices are often trapped or pinned and can persist even at very low fields.

+In finite-sized structures, the presence of edges modifies the vortex energy landscape, leading to behavior that deviates from that observed in continuous films.
+For example, the threshold field required for the first vortex to enter, as well as the spatial distribution of subsequent vortices, depends not only on pinning sites and intrinsic material properties but also on the sample geometry.
+A superconducting strip provides a simple yet technologically relevant geometry for exploring these effects.

-Experimentally, the behavior of vortices in strips has been explored by Stan et al.~\cite{Stan2004} in Nb, Kuit et al.~\cite{Kuit2008} in YBCO, Ceccarelli et al. ~\cite{Ceccarelli2019} in amorphous MoSi, and Ge et al.~\cite{Ge2023} in Pb strips.
-In these studies, images of the vortex configurations as a function of the applied field were acquired using various local magnetometry techniques.
-From these images, the number of vortices in a given strip as a function of field can be extracted.
-Refs. \cite{Stan2004,Kuit2008,Ge2023} predominantly focused on the threshold field and its dependence on strip width as in more detail described below.
+Experimentally, vortex behavior in superconducting strips has been studied in a variety of materials, including Nb \cite{Stan2004}, \ch{YBa2Cu3O_y} (YBCO) \cite{Kuit2008, Kuit2009}, amorphous MoSi \cite{Ceccarelli2019}, Pb \cite{Ge2023}, and \ch{NdBa2Cu3O_y} (NBCO) \cite{Suzuki_Li_Utagawa_Tanabe_2000}.
+These works employed local magnetometry techniques to image vortex configurations as a function of applied field.
+From these images, one can detemine the number of vortices in a given strip as a function of field.
+Most of these studies \cite{Stan2004,Kuit2008, Kuit2009,Ge2023} predominantly focused on the threshold field for the first vortex and its dependence on strip width, as discussed in more detail below.

-Theoretically, several models to predict the threshold field have been proposed, but only limited work has focused on the behavior of vortices beyond the threshold field and the effect of pinning on the threshold field.
-Bronson et al. ~\cite{Bronson2006} addressed this problem and implemented a simple numerical model to predict vortex configuration in a superconducting strip including vortex-vortex interactions and the effect of pinning.
-A summary of the theoretical work is presented below.
+Several theoretical models have been proposed to predict the threshold field in superconducting strips in the Pearl limit, where the vortex core size is much smaller than the strip width and the Pearl length is much larger \cite{Clem1998,Likharev1971,Kuit2008}.
+Much less attention, however, has been given to vortex behavior beyond the threshold or to the role of pinning.
+Bronson \textit{et al.} \cite{Bronson2006} addressed these issues with a numerical model that incorporates vortex-vortex interactions and pinning to predict vortex configuration in strips.